 I have many favourite verses in the Bible that keep me going through the good days, the bad days and the in between days.
-This one is an anchor for me.

 Focusing on something meaningful causes the noise of life, and unwanted thoughts, to dim and eventually disappear.

 I find my mind begins to function again.
 My body may still be weak and broken but my soul is being renewed.

 As my soul is revitalised, my mind relaxes and my pain begins to creep slowly into the background.
 It’s still there, but it’s not consuming me completely, as a quieter soul soothes it.